GwynethLlewelyn/gobot/README.md

 - Remember the installation path and change `config.toml` accordingly! (you should also set an URL to grab a map tile from your OpenSimulator environment)
 - Note:
  - The directories `lib/` and `templates/` only have static content, so either you configure `config.toml` to  point to the right directories (if running `gobot` as a standalone Go application) or you get these directories directly served by your webserver/reverse proxy/whatever
- - The `lsl/` directory just holds LSL (Linden Scripting Language) scripts, which are to be placed inside in-world objects, and they will *not* be served by `gobot` (or the webserver/reverse proxy)
 - Point your browser to the URL of the `gobot` appplication, login with the email/password, and try things out on the menus

 If you're placing `gobot` behind a nginx server, [this is the configuration you'll need](nginx-config.md).
 Note that Go is wonderful as it includes its own webserver, so running it behind a 'real' web server is not necessary, although a real web server should be able to provide things like caching and direct serving of static content (images, JS, CSS...) for the backoffice, to make it even faster.